xrnavigation/geospace/README.md

 ### Raycasting Intersection Testing

-Raycasting functions allow you to compute intersections of a ray with various geometries like line segments, circles, and polygons.
-For example:
+In addition to direct raycasting functions (raySegmentIntersection, rayCircleIntersection, and rayPolygonIntersection) that allow you to test individual geometries, the library now offers unified raycasting methods integrated into the GeometryEngine.
+These methods provide a convenient way to cast rays against a single geometry or multiple geometries.

+For example, using direct functions:

 ```typescript
 import { Ray, raySegmentIntersection, rayCircleIntersection, rayPolygonIntersection } from '@internal/geospace';